saitaiky/notebook/docs/docs/crypto/development.md

 ## Solidity

-From Solidity ^0.6.8 SPDX license is introduced.
+From `solidity ^0.6.8` SPDX license is introduced.
 So you need to use SPDX-License-Identifier in the code.
 Have a look at this: <https://forum.openzeppelin.com/t/solidity-0-6-8-introduces-spdx-license-identifiers/2859>

 To use SPDX LIDs in your project’s source code,  just add a single line in the following format, tailored to your license(s) and the comment style for that file’s language.
 For example in Solidity:
 ```